 Any SME still relying on a paper-based business management or compliance model has likely considered operating more efficiently and effectively in the cloud.
 Yet it can feel daunting to devote precious time and resources to making the big switch.

-For inspiration, we’ve outlined eight major advantages of cloud-based systems over paper-based systems.
+For inspiration, we’ve outlined eight major advantages of compliance management software over paper-based systems.

 1. Streamlined processes